http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 A link is a filesystem object that refers to another file.

-A soft link refers to another file by name, and is resolved by
+A soft link refers to another file or directory by name, and is

-the filesystem and the caller.
-Soft links are not restricted to
+resolved by the filesystem and the caller.
+Soft links are not

 A hard link refers to another file by the location on a disk, and